Student InformationGraduate Student

-- B.E., Electronics and Communication Engineering, L. D. College of Engineering, Ahmedabad 2014
+- Bachelors of Engineering, Electronics and Communication Engineering, L. D. College of Engineering, Ahmedabad 2014

 Shail's research develops agile design tools and techniques for efficient accelerator designs, including for dense/sparse tensor computations of Machine/Deep Learning models.
 These include compilation and mapping optimizations, execution cost modeling and bottleneck characterization, and explorations of hardware/software co-designs, including through systematic heuristics and machine learning.
 His research is regularly published in and referred by the top ACM/IEEE conferences and journals in these domains (design automation, embedded systems, and computer architecture) and has featured in premier forums (ARM Research Summits, NSF/Intel annual CAPA days, Future Chips Forum, etc.).

 - Embedded and Cyber-physical Systems